 For smaller projects, skid steers are great for moving dirt around.
 Telehandlers have the advantage of lifting dirt higher than any traditional bucket or front loader.
 They also have a lower cab height, making them ideal for certain projects.

 Of course, rock trucks or dump trucks are best for relocating large quantities of dirt or carrying debris off-site.

-Any time you are building something new, foundations need to be built and the ground needs to be levelled.
-During a project, debris and dirt needs to be removed or relocated.
-Finishing touches, site cleanup and landscaping at the end of a project will also require moving dirt.
+Any time you are building something new, foundations need to be built and the ground needs to be leveled.
+During a project, debris, and dirt needs to be removed or relocated.
+Finishing touches, site cleanup, and landscaping at the end of a project will also require moving dirt.

 There’s a reason moving dirt is one of the most recognized visuals of a construction project.
 It’s important to recognize its vital impact on a project and all the value that it brings to the industry.